FrancisStudios/C64-Examples/6_FIRST_CHALLENGE/README.md

 3) Set the text color to orange (address $0286 as we haven't seen this before - this is a new info unlocked ^^)
 4) Clear the screen (JSR $E544)
-5) Write "First challenge beaten, hurray!" to the screen
+5) Write "FIRST CHALLENGENGE BEATEN, HURRAY!" to the screen
 ```

 You can use this color table as a provided cheat sheet